kkumyk/circassian-language/README.md

 - The one image on the [Kabardian Alphabet](https://kkumyk.github.io/circassian-language/kabardian-alphabet.html) contains an alt tag.
 Images for the remaining letters are currently being worked on.
 Once these are added to the site, they will be supplied with the alt tags.

-- All images were [converted](https://convertio.co/webp-converter/) into WEBP format.
+- [https://developers.google.com/speed/webp#:~:text=WebP%20is%20a%20modern%20image,in%20size%20compared%20to%20PNGs.](https://convertio.co/webp-converter/) is used for images on the site.
 - The site is responsive to different screen sizes.
 - Semantic elements used throughout the site.

 ### Bugs

 - There is an extra space on the right site on the [About page](https://kkumyk.github.io/circassian-language/about.html) which should be removed in the later versions.
 - Responsiveness for smaller devices needs further adjustments for the [About page](https://kkumyk.github.io/circassian-language/about.html) as the subheading is partly covered by the menu dropdown.
-Alternatively, the main text can make fully invisible with JS when the dropdown menu is clicked and re-appear back agin after the user has chosen and clicked on the menu link, see [example on mobile](https://meduza.io/).
+Alternatively, the main text can be made fully invisible with JS when the dropdown menu is clicked and re-appear back again after the user clicked on the menu link, see [example on mobile](https://meduza.io/).

 ## Technologies